pmcg31/fits-army-knife/README.md

         - Keep zoom/position the same
     - Easy and quick Pick/Reject function
     - Ability to watch a directory and automatically keep loading files as they show up
+    - Support for DSLR raw files?
+Not sure how hard (i.e., proprietary) that is yet
     - Possible live stack?
 Depending on if I can figure out the math...

 ## Dependencies